SoK: Rowhammer on Commodity Operating Systems: Background and Related Works

 \subsection{Rowhammer in DRAM}

-A variety of prior works have identified different characteristics that affect rowhammer-induced bit flips~\cite{kim2014flipping,kim2020revisiting,orosa2021deeper,jiang2021quantifying} in DRAM-based systems.
-In the following, we introduce the major characteristics that are of interest to rowhammer exploits or tests.
+{Prior work has identified characteristics that affect rowhammer-induced bit flips~\cite{kim2014flipping,kim2020revisiting,orosa2021deeper,jiang2021quantifying, Kang2024sledgeHammer} in DRAM-based systems.} In the following, we introduce the major characteristics that are of interest to rowhammer exploits or tests.